gabrielecanepa/dotfiles/.github/README.md

 done; unset app
 ```

-The apps will maintain all system-wide functionalities and update automatically.
+The apps will become available in the menu and maintain all system-wide functionalities, including automatic updates.

 ### [VSCode](https://code.visualstudio.com)